Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 Dobson (1991) provides this formula:d = sqrt (f)/25

 Lord Rayleigh's formula and those published by Platt and Dobson all give somewhat different results.
-Andrew Davidhazy of the Rochester Institute of Technology lists several
+Andrew Davidhazy of the Rochester Institute of Technology lists several other formulas in a posting on the net.

 Four, slightly different, charts of optimal pinhole diameters are reproduced below.
 Some of the charts have been simplified by leaving out references to needle numbers.
 Holter's chart, published in Norwegian, has been translated by me.
 Platt's chart differs from the others by consistently giving smaller apertures.